M1l0d/CI-DD2480-Group13/README.md

 All tests in __CommitStatusTest.java__ use __JUnit assertions__ (_assertTrue/assertFalse)_ to verify that the expected behaviour of the methods.

 ### BuildAttempt.java
+BuildAttempt is a class that holds functionality to get, set and save details on build attempts

 ```sh {"id":"01HPKGYX36A4S95AGC3VC3VB14"}
 public void setCommitId(String commitId)